kadamwhite/talks/2018/wceu/slides.md

 A good README, in my opinion, should

-- Tell you what a project is, concisely and clearly
+- Tell you what a project is and is for, concisely and clearly
-- Tell you in brief how to install or use the project
+- Tell you in brief how use the project
-- Link to more comprehensive documentation
+- (Arguably most critically) explain how to get the project running locally for development
--
+- Link to or provide more comprehensive documentation